Htense/full-stack-notes/README.md

-# Notes from Hortense - Using Git in a Team!
+# Notes from Hortense - Git Protocol in a Team!
 * Clone & Make a branch Steps 1 - 4
 * Merge your feature Steps 5 - 11